 It should be noted that to ensure the safety of our students we will on occasion practice safety drills that include fire drills, lockdown drills, and hold and secure drills.

-Students will receive information early in the Spring regarding ATC's
+Students will receive information early in the Spring regarding LRATC's

 certificate and graduation ceremony.
 Dates and information regarding grad